gianfi12/gnuplot-by-example/histogram/horizontal/README.md

 * Change the color of the vertical bars, by editing the `plot` statement
 * Change the range of the y-axis, by editing the `yrange` statement
 * Change the label of the y-axis, by editing the `ylabel` statement
+* Change the plot size (and aspect ration) and font size, by editing the `terminal` statement